Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Monsters/Monster-Reference/Azer/Azer.md

 ---
-aliases: Azer
+aliases: [Azer]
 created: 2023-05-18
 description:
 image:
 publish:
 tags: [13A/Bestiary/Azer]
-updated: 2023-05-18
+updated: 2023-05-24
 ---

 ## Azer

 ### Combat

 Each time an attack hits an azer during the battle, the lava pool becomes more agitated.
-After every three attacks that hit any azers in the battle, the pool makes a _lava shot_ attack as a free action.
+After every three attacks that hit any azers in the battle, the pool makes a *lava shot* attack as a free action.
 The pool is full of molten rock but not actually a monster, so it can’t be killed normally.
 There might be other ways to cool it down though.
 Anyone who ends up in the lava takes `dice: 4d8` fire damage per round until they leave the pool.

 **Lava shot +9 vs. PD (one random nearby enemy of the azers)** — 10 fire damage, and 10 ongoing fire damage
- _Miss:_ 5 fire damage, and 5 ongoing fire damage.
+ *Miss:* 5 fire damage, and 5 ongoing fire damage.

 ### Background